-(3) The county correctional facility shall ensure that all academic and vocational education personnel meet certification requirements as stipulated by the Commonwealth's Department of Education or are working toward said certification.
+(3) The county correctional facility shall ensure that all academic and vocational education personnel meet certification requirements as stipulated by the Commonwealth's Department of Elementary and Secondary Education (MGL ch.69 §1H) or are working toward said certification.

 940.01: Admission and Orientation

 (4) Written policy and procedure shall ensure that all newly admitted inmates receive written or oral orientation information in a language in which the inmate is fluent, to include, but not be limited to: Rules and Regulations, Disciplinary Regulations, Health Services, Mail, Visiting, and Program Services.
-Completion of orientation shall be documented by a statement that is signed and dated by the inmate and staff person presenting the orientation.
+Completion of orientation shall be documented by a statement that is signed and dated by the inmate and staff person presenting the orientation, no later than thirty (30) calendar days from the date of admittance into the facility.

 940.02: Property Control

-(1) Written policy and procedure shall specify the personal property inmates can retain in their possession.
+(1) Written policy and procedure shall specify the personal property inmates can retain in their possession and shall include a process by which the county correctional facility can create a list (on an as needed basis) of nonperishable commissary items purchased by an inmate.

-(3) The facility administrator at each county correctional facility shall appoint a property officer who shall maintain inventories and records of all inmate property stored upon intake.
-This includes all property items accrued throughout the inmate’s incarceration.
+(3) The facility administrator at each county correctional facility shall appoint a property officer who shall maintain inventories and records of all inmate personal property stored upon intake, excluding perishable food items purchased through the inmate canteen system.

 (6) Written procedure shall specify the manner of disposal of inmate property which is being held on a temporary basis (property not allowed, property of discharged, paroled, deceased, etc.).
+Such procedure shall include, at a minimum, but not be limited to the following:

+(a) prior to disposal, the inmate shall be notified to arrange for claiming of property.
+If the inmate still resides at the facility, the inmate shall designate a contact person who shall be notified to claim the property.

+(b) If after a period of time, not less than thirty days, the property is not claimed, the facility shall outline a disposal process to include the manner and location of disposal and at least two staff members present upon disposal.
+This process shall be documented.
+The thirty day timeframe will not apply only in those instances where the inmate authorizes the facility to dispose of the property immediately.

+(c) a separate process shall be outlined for the disposal of unclaimed inmate valuables in accordance with M.G.L., Chapter 127, Sections 96A and 96B.

 942.03: Minimum Requirements in Classification (Required)

-(6) Inmates shall not be segregated by reasons of race, religion, political beliefs, or national origin.
+(6) Inmates shall not be segregated by reasons of age, race, color, religion, national origin, sexual orientation, handicap, creed, or gender

-Criminal History Systems Board Department of Criminal Justice Information Services’s (DCJIS)
+(8) Consistent with M.G.L., c.
+258 and M.G.L., c.
+6 s.
+172 c, there is a system for providing fourteen (14) day advance notification by telephone and mail to the CORI certified individuals prior to the scheduled release of the CORI subject (named inmate).
+If applicable, the notice shall identify the name and location of any agency having jurisdiction (e.g., probation, or a from and after sentence) of the inmate upon release; immediate telephone and written notification shall be made upon receipt of information of an escape, court ordered release, or any other unscheduled release from custody.
+Follow-up notification to the victim(s) occurs when escapees are returned to custody.
+CORI certification notification actions shall be documented and entered into the Criminal History Systems Board Department of Criminal Justice Information Services’s (DCJIS) confidential database (Victim Automation System).

 942.04: Procedure for Classification